Handling Strings in Java

 Searching

-Java provides several methods to search for a particular character or substring within a string.
+Java provides different methods to search for a particular character or substring within a string.
 The indexOf() method returns the index of the first occurrence of a character or substring within a string.
-For example:

 String str = "Hello, World!";